larsjuhljensen/JensenLab/_pages/training_stringapp.md

 _How many nodes and edges are there in this cluster?_

+The cluster is very dense and almost fully connected, i.e. it has edges representing functional associations between almost all pairs of nodes.
+Change the network type to physical interactions by clicking the **Change network type** button in the **Edges tab** in the **STRING Results panel** on the right side.
+To better see the new set of edges, apply a layout of your choosing, e.g. the **yFiles Organic Layout**.

+_How many edges does the network contain now and why?_

 ### 3.6 Functional enrichment and enriched publications

 Next, we will retrieve functional enrichment for the proteins in our network of the largest cluster.
-After making sure that no nodes are selected in the network, go to the menu **Apps → STRING Enrichment → Retrieve functional enrichment** or use the **Functional Enrichment** button in the **STRING Panel** on the right side.
+After making sure that no nodes are selected in the network, go to the menu **Apps → STRING Enrichment → Retrieve functional enrichment** or use the **Functional Enrichment** button in the **Nodes tab** of the **STRING Panel** on the right side.
 Then, select the original, not clustered network ‘String Network’ as **Background** (instead of ‘genome’) and click **OK**.
-A new STRING Enrichment tab will appear in the **Table Panel** on the bottom.
+A new **STRING Enrichment tab** will appear in the **Table Panel** on the bottom.
 It contains a table of enriched terms and corresponding information for each enrichment category.
 You can see which proteins are annotated with a given term by selecting the term in the **STRING Enrichment panel** and you can see the terms annotating a given node by slecting it.

 [Set as STRING network](cycmd:string make string){: .btn .btn--cybrowser .btn--primary}
 [Retrieve functional enrichment](cycmd:string retrieve enrichment){: .btn .btn--cybrowser .btn--primary}
 [Show functional enrichment](cycmd:string show enrichment){: .btn .btn--cybrowser .btn--primary}

-_How many statistically significant annotation terms are in the table?
-Which is the most significant term for the categories GO Biological Process, GO Molecular Function, and KEGG Pathways?
-Hint: Look at the FDR (false discovery rate) value column and use the Filter button to select individual categories._
+_How many statistically significant terms are in the table?
+Which is the most significant term for each of the categories GO Biological Process, GO Molecular Function, and KEGG Pathways?
+Hint: Look at the FDR (false discovery rate) value column and use the **Filter** button to select individual categories._

 <!-- To explore only specific types of terms, e.g. GO terms, and to remove redundant terms from the table, click on the filter icon in the **Table panel** (leftmost icon).
 Select the three types of GO terms, enable the option to **Remove redundant terms** and set **Redundancy cutoff** to 0.2.
 In this way, you will see only the statistically significant GO terms that do not represent largely the same set of proteins within the network.
 You can see which proteins are annotated with a given term by selecting the term in the **STRING Enrichment** panel.